 - Role: Postdoctoral ScientistGroup: Germline Stem Cell Biology

 Dr Chan’s research investigates molecular mechanisms underlying the maintenance of adult stem cells.
 This is often dependent on a resident population of stem cells that have the ability to self-renew and generate differentiating daughter cells.
-As a model system, she studies germline stem cells from the testis that are essential for life-long production of spermatozoa and male fertility.
+As a model system, she studies germline stem cells from the mouse testis that are essential for life-long production of spermatozoa and fertility.
 Appropriate control of stem cell self-renewal and differentiation is critical for tissue homeostasis while disruption of the balance between these processes can contribute to tissue degeneration or cancer.

 Legrand J, Chan AL, La H, Rossello F, Anko M, Fuller-Pace F, Hobbs RM (2019) DDX5 plays essential transcriptional and post-transcriptional roles in the maintenance and function of spermatogonia.
 Nature Communications 10 (1):2278.